hexikani/pulsechain-docs/node-setup.md

 ## Securing EL and CL communication

-EL and CL clients need to communicate and for this purpose you need to create encryption key, so called _JWT Secret_.
+EL and CL clients need to communicate using _Engine API_ and for this purpose you need to create secret encryption key, so called _JWT Secret_.
 You can use standard `openssl` command line tool to do so:
 ```sh
 openssl rand -hex 32 | tr -d "\n" > /blockchain/jwt.hex
 ```